 The total cumulative time for public comment is limited to 15 minutes, unless determined otherwise by the Chair.
 Public comment is limited to three minutes per person unless the Chair designates a longer or shorter time period.
-Public comments will be invited in this order: Comments from in person attendees submitted ahead of time; comments from in-person attendees not previously submitted; comments from virtual attendees submitted ahead of time; and comments from virtual attendees not previously submitted.
+Public comments will be invited in this order: Comments from in person attendees submitted ahead of time; comments from in-person attendees not previously submitted; comments from virtual attendees not previously submitted.